 - A. Official duty station is defined as a location where the employee normally reports for the workday.
-For applicable travel compensation purposes, official duty station is defined as a mileage radius of not greater than fifty (50) miles. - B. Temporary duty station is defined as any job-site which is not within the employee's official duty station or a location other than where the employee originally reported for the workday.
-The parties agree that the definition of temporary duty station is applicable for determinations of mileage and other related travel expenses subject to reimbursement in accordance with existing Federal travel regulations.
+For applicable travel compensation purposes, official duty station is defined as a mileage radius of not greater than fifty (50) miles.
+06/11/2012 - B. Temporary duty station is defined as any job-site which is not within the employee's official duty station or a location other than where the employee originally reported for the workday.
+The parties agree that the definition of temporary duty station is applicable for determinations of mileage and other related travel expenses subject to reimbursement in accordance with existing Federal travel regulations. - C. For applicable travel compensation purposes, official duty station is defined as a mileage radius of not greater than fifty (50) miles.
+The 50 mile rule for determining travel compensation should not be applied to local travel procedures and mileage reimbursements contained in Section 5.
+06/11/2012 - Section 3.A.

-Section 3.A.
 To the maximum extent practicable, the Agency shall schedule the time to be spent by an employee in a travel status away from his official duty station within the regularly scheduled workweek of the employee.
-When travel is required outside the regularly scheduled workweek, the official involved shall furnish the employee, upon request, written reasons for his decision.

-- B. Time spent in a travel status away from the official duty station of an employee is not hours of employment for pay purposes for employees exempt from the FLSA unless: - (1) The travel is within the employee's regularly scheduled administrative workweek, including regularly scheduled overtime; or - (2) The travel is outside the employee's regularly scheduled administrative workweek, the travel is ordered or approved, and the travel meets one of the following four conditions:
+When travel is required outside the regularly scheduled workweek, the official involved shall furnish the employee, upon request, written reasons for his decision. - B. Time spent in a travel status away from the official duty station of an employee is not hours of employment for pay purposes for employees exempt from the FLSA unless: - (1) The travel is within the employee's regularly scheduled administrative workweek, including regularly scheduled overtime; or - (2) The travel is outside the employee's regularly scheduled administrative workweek, the travel is ordered or approved, and the travel meets one of the following four conditions: